Full Title: Population Connectivity of Deepwater Corals in the Northern Gulf of Mexico

 Award Amount: $1,338,193

-Why we care: Deepwater corals provide habitat for diverse and abundant invertebrate and fish communities, including refuge and prey for commercially valuable fisheries.
+Why it matters: Deepwater corals provide habitat for diverse and abundant invertebrate and fish communities, including refuge and prey for commercially valuable fisheries.
 These extremely slow-growing communities are becoming increasingly vulnerable to anthropogenic threats from increased ocean temperatures, fishing activities, and oil and gas exploration.
 Understanding how deepwater corals are genetically connected is critical to their conservation and restoration.